gbif/data-blog/README.md

 7. Serve site locally using **Serve Site** in `Addins` menu
 7. Write post
 8. Create a pull request to the main blog GitHub
-9. Post should should rebuild automatically
+9. Blog should should rebuild automatically

 Unless you edit a previously built `.Rmd`, you should not need to install any additional R packages (except the ones you use in your post).